По-русски

 Curator: Grigory Yushin, Head of Data Analytics for Territorial Planning; Denis Murataev

-Participants: Team “Urban Helper”: Pavel Semin, Tatyana Baltyzhakova, Yulia Rodikova, Valeria Palich, Vyacheslav Ivanis, Ulyana Zudilova, Yesilzaveta Evrasova
+Participants: Team “Urban Helper”: Pavel Semin, Tatyana Baltyzhakova, Julia Rodikova, Valeria Palich, Vyacheslav Ivanis, Ulyana Zudilova, Yesilzaveta Evrasova

 Yulia Rodikova.
 “Explore the City” competition, presentation of research results.

 UPD 25.11.2024: Some project authors like to request revisions after their text is published.
 “Urban Helper” is one of these teams.
-For example, Yulia Rodikova asked us to correct the text several times, such as: “It would also be polite for you to refer to the author not as “Pasha”, as I called my AI during the presentation, but as Pavel Semin, as he is listed among the authors”.
+For example, Julia Rodikova asked us to correct the text several times, such as: “It would also be polite for you to refer to the author not as “Pasha”, as I called my AI during the presentation, but as Pavel Semin, as he is listed among the authors”.
 We are correcting that.
 The algorithm’s author is evidently Pavel Semin.
 However, what “my AI” refers to remains a mystery to this day.
 Was it named after the algorithm’s author?
 The questions seem to multiply.

 After providing examples of similar foreign studies and evaluating their applicability...